-For matches played on clay courts, there are some additional procedures that all athletes should follow:
+For matches played on clay courts, there are some additional procedures that all Athletes should follow:

-- 1. A ball mark can only be checked on a point ending shot, or when play is stopped (a return is permitted, but then the player must immediately stop). - 2.
+- 1. A ball mark can only be checked on a point ending shot, or when play is stopped (a return is permitted, but then the Athlete must immediately stop). - 2.
 Athletes are prohibited from checking the mark of the ball on their opponent's side of the court, unless invited by their opponent to do so. - 3.
-If a player erases the mark, he/she is conceding the call.

-- 4. If there is a disagreement over a ball mark, the Referee or Court Supervisor can be called to make a final decision.
-However, where a player is consistently making incorrect calls resulting in numerous ball mark inspections, a Code Violation may be applied. - 5.
-If a player calls a ball "out", he/she should, in normal circumstances, be able to show the correct mark. - 6.
-If a player incorrectly calls a ball "out" and then realises that the ball was good, the player who called "out" loses the point.
+If an athlete erases the mark, he/she is conceding the call. - 4.
+If there is a disagreement over a ball mark, the Referee or Court Supervisor can be called to make a final decision.
+However, where an athlete is consistently making incorrect calls resulting in numerous ball mark inspections, a Code Violation may be applied. - 5.
+If an athlete calls a ball "out", he/she should, in normal circumstances, be able to show the correct mark. - 6.
+If an athlete incorrectly calls a ball "out" and then realises that the ball was good, the Athlete who called "out" loses the point.
 Athletes who do not fairly follow these procedures could be subject to the Hindrance Rule and the Unsportsmanlike Conduct provision of the Code of Behaviour.
 Any questions on these procedures should be referred to the Referee.